-This section collects scientific references on possible approaches aimed to mitigate the exposure and/or hazard from endocrine disrupters and other contaminants in food chains and the environment .
+This section collects scientific references on possible approaches aimed to mitigate the exposure and/or hazard from endocrine disrupters and other contaminants concerning human health.

 © - Istituto Superiore di Sanità Viale Regina Elena 299 - 00161 - Roma (I)

 Partita I.V.A.
 03657731000 - C.F.
 80211730587 - Legal information